NicholasChua/siem_osint_automation/README.md

 ### `ai_ip_osint.py`

-This script takes in IP addresses as input and queries AbuseIPDB for information on the IP addresses.
-The script then outputs the response to the console.
-The script will output the IP address, the number of reports, the abuse confidence score, and the country code.
+This script takes in an IP address as input and queries AbuseIPDB for information on the IP address.
+The script then outputs the response to a .json file.
+The file is then further processed to extract relevant information (e.g. IP address, number of reports, abuse confidence score, country code) and return it to the user.

 ```bash
 python ai_ip_osint.py --ip 8.8.8.8